-Since I had some left over chocolate chips, toffee chips and peanuts, I figured making a cookie of some form would be the perfect use.
+Since I had some leftover chocolate chips, toffee chips and peanuts, I figured making a cookie of some form would be the perfect use.

-The thing I like most about bars are the corner pieces.
+The thing I like most about bars is the corner pieces.
 I love the crunchy outside and the chewy middle, and this recipe delivers.
 The addition of the peanuts adds a nice textural contrast to the chewiness of the bars.
 The toffee chips make these a little on the sweet side, so if you prefer less sweet desserts, you might decide to omit them.

 Peanut Chocolate Chip Cookie Bars